 Breakfast ideas: Breakfast is the most important meal of the day.
 Here are two very simple breakfast ideas that you can try with this lentil stew.

-In the time that it takes for you to take your shower in the morning, portion about one cup of lentil stew in a heat proof bowl, crack and egg over the top and broil for about seven minutes.
+In the time that it takes for you to take your shower in the morning, portion about one cup of lentil stew in a heatproof bowl, crack an egg over the top and broil for about seven minutes.
 Once done, just drizzle about a tablespoon of olive oil over the top and enjoy.

 I guarantee that both of these meal prep breakfasts will provide you with all the nutrition you need to get you to lunch.

-Lunch ideas: It goes without saying that this lentil stew can be consumed as is!
+Lunch ideas: This lentil stew can be consumed as is!
 It can be eaten hot or cold.